JRRS1982/Bank_Tech_Test/PracticeTwo/README.md

 No contributions are required at this time, as this is a training exercise.

 This is a solo project that requires reference to no external tutorials.

-MODEL IN A CLASS DIAGRAM NOW

-NOW CREATE A FEATURE TEST FIRST

-describe 'Greeter' do
-  it 'greets Rico' do
-    THIS EXAMPLE NEEDS TO BE IMPROVED TO A GOOD FEATURE TEST expect(greet('Rico')).to eq('Hello, Rico, how are you today?') end end

-REMEMBER TO ADD A LIB AND FEATURES FOLDERS
-AND REQUIRE RELATIVE OF CODE IN THE SPEC HELPER
-AND REQUIRE SPEC HELPER IN SPEC FILE